lastdev/Addons/HandyNotes_ShadowlandsTreasures/RECENT_CHANGES.md

-## Changed in v34
+## Changed in v37

-* Added a new Maelie location in Korthia
-* Fixed an issue for some people causing errors when viewing the map
+* A bunch of new loot on rares
+* Better labeling on caches
+* Split up the lore concordances